-Conversion is an alluring end-game, but it’s not the only one.
+Conversion is a tempting metric to measure success, but it’s not the only one.
 But have you ever stopped to consider the vast majority who don’t convert?
 How much do you know about their experience when using your site?

 “A man is dropped off on a desert island.
 He brings with him with an industrial-sized water barrel, which he thinks is full.
 But when he opens it, he finds only 10 cm of water at the bottom.”
 My colleague leans back in her chair sagely, sips her coffee, and continues to weave her thought experiment.
 “Should he celebrate the water he has, or consider where the rest went, as a first step toward getting more?”